Notes on the Geography of Burma / Myanmar: The Neighborhood

 It's presently a private school, here with a fragment of a science class, taught in English.

-A main street shop that is about as close as Nyaung-U gets to the outside world.
+A shop that is about as close as Nyaung-U gets to the outside world.

 Craft production for tourists is important: here, lacquerware is prepared at Myinkaba Village, south of the old city.